Table of content

 International Baccalaureate (IB) is going beyond its comfort zone to compensate for COVID-19.
 The IB students who were supposed to graduate this May will be an exception!

 Oh!
-Also, check out these awesome tips by Andrew to improve your Chemistry IA.
+Also, check out these excellent tips by Andrew to improve your Chemistry IA.

-With the cancellation of the exams, the International Baccalaureate has decided to change its way in awarding grades.
-Known for its rigorous grading system, IB has agreed to make performance in Internal Assessments (IAs) as the foundation of its grading process for the graduates of May 2020.
+With the cancellation of the exams, the International Baccalaureate has decided to change its way of awarding grades.
+Known for its rigorous grading system, IB has agreed to make performance in Internal Assessments (IAs) the foundation of its grading process for the graduates of May 2020.

 However, it is little known that IB’s evaluation is not only limited to the IAs.
-Earlier IB used to ask all the affiliated schools to send in a few samples for moderation purposes.
-In the wake of COVID-19 crisis, it will scrutinise all of the individual school data.
-This means, instead of taking samples from the assessments usually marked internally by teachers, IB examiners will check all the work done by every student to award individual grade point.
-The evaluation of the students will also include their performance in the practice exams that were held over the course of two years.
+Earlier, IB used to ask all the affiliated schools to send in a few samples for moderation purposes.
+In the wake of the COVID-19 crisis, it will scrutinize all of the individual school data.
+This means instead of taking samples from the assessments usually marked internally by teachers, IB examiners will check all the work done by every student to award individual grade points.
+The evaluation of the students will also include their performance in the practice exams held over two years.
 Predicted grades will be significantly more critical for the students graduating in May 2020.
-The final grades that the students get will be a reflection of their predicted grades in no small extent.
+The final grades the students get will reflect their expected grades to no small extent.
 It only seems fair as predicated grades were the last IB-related examination performance that the students demonstrated.

-Although IB is getting quite flexible given the current circumstances, it has abstained from changing the assignment criteria for all of the course work.
+Although IB is getting quite flexible given the current circumstances, it has abstained from changing the assignment criteria for all coursework.
 Nor will it reduce the workload of the candidates.

-Note: Course work includes Internal Assessments, Group projects and any other assignments that you must submit for your IB Diploma.
+Note: Coursework includes Internal Assessments, Group projects, and any other assignments you must submit for your IB Diploma.

 Everything is uncertain these days.
-While a majority of schools and colleges are shutting down, there are some regions which are coming back on track.
-This has made some institutes optimistic who are hoping that the situation will be under control by May.
-Does that mean that the May examinations can still take place if your school belongs to one of the recovering areas?
+While most schools and colleges are shutting down, some regions are returning on track.
+This has made some institutes optimistic and hopes the situation will be under control by May.
+Does that mean the May examinations can still occur if your school belongs to one of the recovering areas?
 Fortunately not.
-Since IB makes it a point to have a global standard for evaluating all of its students, it has reached a consensus that no school will be conducting exams for May 2020 regardless of the aftermath of this pandemic.
+Since IB makes it a point to have a global standard for evaluating all of its students, it has agreed that no school will be conducting exams for May 2020, regardless of the aftermath of this pandemic.

-Opting a different evaluation systems means uncertainty when it comes to publishing the final grades.
-It is being assumed that since IB has never cancelled their examination before, it may take them longer than usual to come up with the final results.
-It all depends on how quickly all the IB schools across the globe will submit the predicted grades and the course work required by IB to award grades.
-As far as IB’s official take is concerned, the organisation stays determined in releasing the grades by July 5, 2020, to the universities.
+Opting for different evaluation systems means uncertainty when publishing the final grades.
+It is assumed that since IB has never canceled their examination before, it may take them longer than usual to come up with the final results.
+It all depends on how quickly all the IB schools across the globe will submit the predicted grades and the coursework required by IB to award grades.
+As far as IB’s official take is concerned, the organization is determined to release the rates by July 5, 2020, to the universities.
 They will be available to the students on July 6!

 COVID-19 is an unprecedented phenomenon that changed a lot of things around the world.
-For those who got an excellent predicted grade and managed to perform well in their Internal Assessments must be feeling relieved!
-The rest who stumbled along their way to completing their course and were looking forward to the cancelled exams as an opportunity to improve their IB score; might be in despair.
+Those who got an excellent predicted grade and performed well in their Internal Assessments must feel relieved!
+The rest who stumbled along their way to completing their course and were looking forward to the canceled exams as an opportunity to improve their IB score; might be in despair.
 It is a given fact that some students perform better under exam conditions than in their coursework.
-Keeping this in mind, IB has decided to do some serious data analysis.
+Considering this, IB has decided to do some serious data analysis.
 They will look for trends for each student.
 If the pattern suggests that a student has shown significantly better performance in the examination than in the coursework, then the final grade awarded will reflect the same.
-To do this, IB has announced that they will look closely on the relationship between coursework marks, predicted grades and the score awarded in mock exams pertaining to that subject.
+To do this, IB has announced that they will look closely at the relationship between coursework marks, predicted rates, and the score awarded in mock exams about that subject.

 Moreover, you can always apply for an Enquiry Upon Results (EUR) if you are unhappy with your results.
-This also allows the students to retake their exams in case the EUR does not play in their favour.
-The important thing is to make sure you complete all your course work in due time, that is, before the end of your academic year.
-If you are facing issues with completing the required course work because the closure of your school, then we suggest you to get it to touch with your DP coordinator as soon as possible, while it is important for you to submit all your coursework before the deadline allotted by your school, your school needs to upload all the submitted course work before the deadline of April 20, 2020, as granted by International Baccalaureate Organisation.
-Any delay in doing so might push the releasing date of grades beyond July 5, 2020.
+This also allows the students to retake their exams if the EUR does not play in their favor.
+The important thing is to ensure you complete all your coursework in due time, that is, before the end of your academic year.
+Suppose you need help completing the necessary coursework because of the closure of your school.
+In that case, we suggest you contact your DP coordinator as soon as possible.
+At the same time, you need to submit all your coursework before the deadline allotted by your school; your school needs to upload all the submitted coursework before the deadline of April 20, 2020, as granted by International Baccalaureate Organisation.
+Any delay in doing so might push the release date of grades beyond July 5, 2020.

 November 2020 Exams

 As of now, COVID-19 has had no impact on the November 2020 exams.
 The exams will take place as planned.
-For anyone who wishes to take the November 2020 exam in the wake of COVID-19 crisis might still be able to register.
-Even though the deadline has been officially closed, IB is considering to reopen registration.
-You should be aware of the opting to take the November exam might have you change your college plans.
+Anyone who wishes to take the November 2020 exam in the wake of the COVID-19 crisis might still be able to register.
+Even though the deadline has been officially closed, IB is considering reopening registration.
+You should be aware that opting to take the November exam might have you change your college plans.
 While the IBO is in constant touch with universities all across the globe, deferring to the November exam may mean putting off college for a few months!

 This unforeseen crisis has cut short the IB experience for everyone.
 Many students consider it only fair to have their fees refunded.
-IB is well aware of this common opinion and is ruminating on the same.
-There is a high possibility that some compensation might be provided to all those affected, but nothing is sure at the moment.
-For now, the organisation has kept providing grades to all of its students.
+IB is aware of this common opinion and meditates on the same.
+There is a high possibility that some compensation might be provided to all those affected, but nothing is sure.
+For now, the organization has kept providing grades to all of its students.

-If you are one of those who had applied for an examination retake in May 2020, you will still be able to improve your grade.
-However, since the examinations have been cancelled, you will need to resubmit all of your course work and assignment.
-It should be noted that your course work and assignments of the previous year do not stand valid, and IB will not consider them for a reevaluation of your grade.
+If you are one of those who applied for an examination retake in May 2020, you will still be able to improve your grade.
+However, since the examinations have been canceled, you must resubmit your coursework and assignment.
+It should be noted that your coursework and projects of the previous year are not valid, and IB will not consider them for reevaluating your grade.

 We at Nail IB want to be your virtual companion that helps you hustle through your diploma.
-Our platform is a one-stop website for students providing them with the right resources and all the IB related news at the right time.
-Did you hear about the regulation changes that IBO introduced in subject Group 5?
+Our platform is a one-stop website for students providing them with the right resources and all the IB-related news at the right time.
+Did you hear about the regulation changes IBO introduced in subject Group 5?